ElDuke717/rest-api/README.md

-# rest-api
+# rest-api project

-## Running on localhost port 5000
-## This is project 9 for Treehouse FullStack JavaScript Curriculum.
+## This is project 9 for the Treehouse FullStack JavaScript Curriculum.
-## Project is being submitted for Exceeds Expectations.
+## It is being submitted for Exceeds Expectations.
 See the *Notes* section for specific details.

 ### It is a REST API using the NodeJS framework Express.